Appearance

 Canceling a subscription

-To cancel a subscription, click the Edit subscription button and switch to the free plan — don't forget to click Confirm!
-Only the user who originally created the subscription can do this.
+To cancel a subscription, click the Manage Billing button to access the Stripe billing portal and then click Cancel subscription.
+Only organization owners and the billing manager can do this.
 If this is not possible or convenient, please get in touch with support and we'll help you out.

 You can change or cancel a subscription at any time with immediate effect, but there will be no refunds or proration of fees.
 If you cancel, previously created reviews will continue to be accessible and synchronized with GitHub.
 However, you'll no longer have the ability to create new reviews.